-(1) the purchase-money collateral also secures an obligation that is not a purchasemoney obligation;

-(2) collateral that is not purchase-money collateral also secures the purchase-money obligation; or

-(3) the purchase-money obligation has been renewed, refinanced, consolidated, or restructured.

-(g) In a transaction other than a consumer-goods transaction, a secured party claiming a purchase-money security interest has the burden of establishing the extent to which the security interest is a purchase-money security interest.

-(h) The limitation of the rules in subsections (e), (f), and (g) to transactions other than consumer-goods transactions is intended to leave to the court the determination of the proper rules in consumer-goods transactions.
-The court may not $\frac{draw}{draw}$ infer from that limitation an inference as to the nature of the proper rule in consumer-goods transactions , and the court may continue to apply established approaches.
+- (1) the purchase-money collateral also secures an obligation that is not a purchase-money obligation; - (2) collateral that is not purchase-money collateral also secures the purchase-money obligation; or - (3) the purchase-money obligation has been renewed, refinanced, consolidated, or restructured. - (g) In a transaction other than a consumer-goods transaction, a secured party claiming a purchase-money security interest has the burden of establishing the extent to which the security interest is a purchase-money security interest. - (h) The limitation of the rules in subsections (e), (f), and (g) to transactions other than consumer-goods transactions is intended to leave to the court the determination of the proper rules in consumer-goods transactions.
+The court may not infer from that limitation the nature of the proper rule in consumer-goods transactions and may continue to apply established approaches.